microservicekit/consul/website/source/docs/acl/acl-system.html.md

 * **Service Name** - The name of the service.
 * **Datacenters** - A list of datacenters the effective policy is valid within.
 (Optional)

-At authorization time a service identity acts like an additional policy were attached to the token with the following contents:
+At authorization time a service identity acts like an additional policy was attached to the token with the following contents:

 ```hcl